 Windows Memory Diagnostic

-Windows includes a Memory Diagnostic tool that can restart your computer and test your memory for defects, like the popular MemTest86 application.
-If you want to check your computer’s memory for errors, you don’t need a third-party tool — just open the Windows Memory Diagnostic tool.
+Windows includes a Memory Diagnostic tool that restarts your computer (so nothing is loaded into memory) and tests your memory for defects—much like the popular MemTest86 application.
+If you want to check your computer’s memory for errors, you don’t need a third-party tool—just run the Windows Memory Diagnostic tool by searching for it on your Start menu.

-This means that you can see which processes are using your disk or network heavily, view which processes are communicating with which Internet addresses, and more.
+You can see which processes are using your disk or network heavily, which are communicating with Internet addresses, and more.
 The Resource Monitor provides much more detailed resource statistics than the Task Manager does.

-The Performance Monitor application allows you to collect performance reports and view them.
-It can be used to log performance data over time, including determining how system changes affect performance, or to monitor the performance of a remote computer in real-time.
+The Performance Monitor app can collect performance data from hundreds of different sources.
+You can use it to log performance data over time—letting you determine how system changes affect performance—or to monitor the performance of a remote computer in real-time.

 Computer Management and Administrative Tools